harshil4076/restaurant-finder/README.md

 + It was build with CREATE REACT APP .

-+ I used REDUX fro state management.
++ I used REDUX for state management.

 + Hosted on [https://sharp-swirles-b5d892.netlify.app/]